xavierlefevre/react-hot-redux-firebase-starter/README.md

 - [ ] Loading messages or icons
 - [ ] A proper error system
 - [ ] More unit testing for a stronger code
+- [ ] Improving the CSS by putting it in CSS files and not JSX inline

 This code is based on: [Firebase 3.0 Starter using React Redux](https://github.com/douglascorrea/react-hot-redux-firebase-starter)